gustaveroussy/training_bigr/README.md

 <img src="[Assets/icon.png](https://github.com/user-attachments/assets/5a58aaf8-9e65-4a12-98b5-06e2dc350d6c)" width="200">

 Prerequisites:
   - A laptop with [R>4.0.0](https://cran.r-project.org/) and [RStudio](https://posit.co/download/rstudio-desktop/) installed.
   Notes: If you can’t install R>4.0.0 or Rstudio, pre-sessions to get help is planned; if you don’t have a laptop, borrow one from the DTNSI (https://5500.gustaveroussy.fr/HEAT/).
  - Your motivation, smile and kindness :D
+<br><br>

 - ### Introduction to R and RStudio
   - Special Prerequisites: